iYogesharma/vue-datatables/README.md

 [x]  Search

-[x]  Provide a Action Button component
+[x]  Provide an Action Button component

 [x]  Work with both Client as well as Server side